Last updated on June 20, 2019

-In need something stronger?
+In need of something stronger?
 As you’re already on Passeig de Gracia, check out the spectacular Art Deco gastro emporium of El Nacional where you can enjoy wine, beer and/or cocktails at one of the bars, or strut over to NaparBCN to sample some of Barcelona’s best craft beers.

 5pm ~ La Sagrada Familia ~ “The” Moment You’ve Been Waiting For

-Arguably one of most iconic sights in Europe, La Sagrada Familiar is Antoni Gaudi’s colossal and famously unfinished church.
+Arguably one of most iconic sights in Europe, La Sagrada Familia is Antoni Gaudi’s colossal and famously unfinished church.
 I lived very close to it when the Pope came to consecrate it back in 2010 and I used to love sitting in the little park next to it.
 Again, you probably won’t have time to go inside, but the intricately detailed facades are simply breathtaking.

-Note: It’s a bit too far out to walk to so you’ll want to either jump on the metro (purple or blue line) to metro stop Sagrada Familia, or, what I’d probably suggest if you’re only in Barcelona for the day, is to take a taxi and enjoy the drive through the city.
+Note: It’s a bit too far out to walk to so you’ll want to either jump on the metro (purple or blue line) to metro stop Sagrada Familia, or, what I’d probably suggest if you’re only in Barcelona for the day, take a taxi and enjoy the drive through the city.

 6pm ~ Hit the Beach

 You’ll probably be a bit worn out by now, so jump in a taxi and ask to be dropped off at the beach “near Opium Club”.
 It’ll be a bit cooler at this time of day, perfect for laying out on the sand or sip a coffee/cocktail on one of the trendy beachfront terraces.